Buying things you didn’t even know you wanted

 Some businesses saw its value early on, got in and reaped the rewards.

 Now it’s not to say that those businesses couldn’t be shifted from their positions but if they were consistently improving their site’s content, acquiring quality links and all the other SEO paraphernalia that goes along with optimising a website well, they have the head start that other businesses starting now will find a challenge to outperform.

-If You Don’t, You Should Have FOMO About Now
+If You Don’t already, You Should Have FOMO soon

 To this end marketing automation will be the norm in a couple of years for a lot of businesses as it will be part of a whole business marketing and internal efficiency push as the online space gets even more competitive.
 Only the businesses who push past traditional non-automated marketing will emerge stronger and ready for the new challenges and technologies lying ahead.

 We’re pretty excited about making 2021 the year of Marketing Automation.

 It’s not a fad, it’s not the new best thing, it’s just the next logical step in making your business more efficient and marketing your products and services.

 In my mind, if you want to grow your business, this needs to be a natural part of your digital marketing and sales process and it’s time to take that step.